ITISFoundation/mmux_vite/src/osparc-api-ts-client/SolversApi.md

 # **listSolverPorts**
 > OnePageSolverPort listSolverPorts()

-Lists inputs and outputs of a given solver  New in *version 0.5.0*
+Lists inputs and outputs of a given solver  New in *version 0.5.0*  Added in *version 0.7.1*: `version_display` field in the response

 ### Example